 7. Stones of remembrance.
 I strongly suspect this is one of the key differences between Caleb and Joshua and the rest of the people.
 Most of the Israelite nation lived as unbelieving complainers.
 Unfortunately, constant grumbling weakens faith.
-I believe Joshua and Caleb frequently reflected on all of God’s past glorious deeds, both in Egypt and in the wilderness.
-They filled their minds with internal ‘stones of remembrance’, kept praising the Lord and remained thankful.
+I believe Joshua and Caleb frequently thought about all of God’s past glorious deeds, both in Egypt and in the wilderness.
+They filled their minds with internal ‘stones of remembrance.’
+Both these men kept praising the Lord and remained thankful.

 My friends, may your own faith be strengthened this week.

 If this post has encouraged you, or stirred up questions, I would love to hear about it.
-Please contact me at faithfulwanderer(at)gmail(dot)com.
+Please add a comment below.

 All images in this post are from Pixabay.com.